Misha2007/ternet/README.md

 - Users have profiles that display their information.
 - Online status is indicated with a green icon next to the user's profile picture.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/YourFeature`)
-3. Commit your Changes (`git commit -m 'Add some YourFeature'`)
-4. Push to the Branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.